ProvenanceRecorder.changeExecuted slow after workflow run

 The problem is data access.
 On the other hand, if it's really just the _haveExecuted, then maybe that won't matter.
 If it looks like it does, then I think we need to bug Regetz.

-#9 Updated by Oliver Soong over 9 years ago
+#9 Updated by Oliver Soong almost 10 years ago

 That's correct and expected. recordContainerContents is initiated from changeExecuted, and it's recordContainerContents that is called thousands of times per call to changeExecuted.